aws/sagemaker-python-sdk/doc/using_tf.rst

 Using TensorFlow with the SageMaker Python SDK
 ##############################################

-TensorFlow SageMaker Estimators allow you to run your own TensorFlow training algorithms on SageMaker Learner, and to host your own TensorFlow models on SageMaker Hosting.
+With the SageMaker Python SDK, you can train and host TensorFlow models on Amazon SageMaker.

+For information about supported versions of TensorFlow, see the `AWS documentation <https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-images.html>`__.
+We recommend that you use the latest supported version because that's where we focus our development efforts.

 For general information about using the SageMaker Python SDK, see :ref:`overview:Using the SageMaker Python SDK`.